KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - GPS Module.md

 ---

-Using Futureboard Lite as an example, obtain longitude and latitude information via GPS module`<br />` Hardware Wiring:`<br />`
+Using Futureboard Lite as an example, obtain longitude and latitude information via GPS module

+### Hardware Wiring:

-The communication interface of the GPS module is a serial port, thus it is connected to the UART0 interface of Futureboard Lite`<br />`
+The communication interface of the GPS module is a serial port, thus it is connected to the UART0 interface of Futureboard Lite
 ![image.png](https://learn.kittenbot.cn/2024md_pic/1708509761054-465dbb77-f888-43b4-abf5-af70cbceedbf.png)
 Software Programming: